abebinder/memchess/README.md

 # [memchess.org](https://memchess.org)

 # About
 To learn chess openings by repetition.
 Inspired by the original memchess.com which unfortunately disappeared in 2019.
 Created with [react](https://github.com/facebook/create-react-app).
+Deployed on [aws amplify](https://aws.amazon.com/amplify/).

 # Prereqs
 [nodejs and npm](https://nodejs.org/en/)